MarioFigueiraP/JABES_Unveiling_land_use_Dynamics/README.md

 ## 4- Extra

 Finally, script [**runme_Leroux_Example_ARL.R**](./runme_Leroux_Example_ARL.R) is an additional code example for simulating compositional data in small areas, with a spatial effect distributed according to a Leroux distribution.
-The compositions are evaluated using additive log-ratios (ALR), such that in the multivariate normal associated with the ALRs, the correlation matrix between the different compositions is analyzed.
+The compositions are evaluated using additive log-ratios (ALR), such that in the multivariate normal associated with the ALRs, the correlation matrix between the different log-ratios is analyzed.